manifestes/manifestes/README.md

 a very simple github hosted page to display content within sections

 - contents & medias are set within the `data` folder
-- text sections are yaml documents containing markdown, see `data/contents.yml`
+    - text sections are yaml documents containing markdown `contents.yml`
-- images are stored within the `data/media` folder
+    - images are stored within the `media` folder

 start building your own !